kaikodata/kaiko-sdk-examples/examples/cpp/README.md

 Note that for this particular step, you will need to setup an environment variable `KAIKO_API_KEY` with a valid Kaiko API key, otherwise you will get an error such as `PERMISSION_DENIED: not authorized`.

+## Non blocking API (using C++20 couroutines)

+If you're looking for non-blocking API because you have strict constraints against thread-pooling, take a look at <https://github.com/Tradias/asio-grpc>.
+This library will allow you to use a wrapper of C++ GRPC using Boost Asio and C++20 `co_await` feature.

+An example usage is provided here : <https://github.com/Tradias/asio-grpc/blob/v1.3.1/example/streaming-client.cpp#L62>.

 ## Check for more recent versions

 ```bash